Essure Taken Off the Market 12/31/18

 Free Medical Legal Consultation

-If you or a loved one has or have had Essure birth control implanted and experienced serious life-threatening complications, Contact Us before your time runs out.
+If you or a loved one has or have had Essure birth control implanted and experienced serious life-threatening complications, Contact Us before your time runs out to file a claim.
 We look forward to helping you in your potential claim for compensation.